Greginkansas/-openhab-openhab1wiki/dynamodb-Persistence.md

 ## Introduction

 This service allows you to persist state updates using the Amazon DynamoDB database.
 Also query functionality is fully supported.
-Users are recommended to familiarize with AWS (Pricing)][#Pricing] before using this plugin.
+Users are recommended to familiarize with AWS [Pricing](#Pricing) before using this plugin.

 ## Features